 The SPNEGO method enables Single Sign On to function in web authentication with an external Kerberos authentication server.
-This means that a user who connects to his domain via a Kerberos-based solution would be automatically authenticated on a Stormshield Network Firewall
+This means that a user who connects to his domain via a Kerberos-based solution would be automatically authenticated on a Stormshield Network firewall when he accesses the internet (requiring authentication in the filter policy on the Firewall) with a web browser (Internet Explorer, Firefox, Mozilla).